-OLADIPO AGBOLUAJE Writer (Tides)
+OLADIPO AGBOLUAJE Writer (Pirates of Somalia)

 Oladipo Agboluaje is an award-winning playwright and a significant force in British drama.
 Described as an ‘exciting, vital new voice’ (Time Out), Agboluaje demonstrates his versatility to write plays that transcend African and British cultures.
 Born in Hackney and educated in both Britain and Nigeria, he began writing short stories at a young age.
 After completing his BA at the University of Benin, West Africa, he returned to London in 1995 and attended the London Metropolitan University where he received an M.A. in Literature.
 He later wrote a doctoral thesis at the Open University on West and South African drama.
 His first play Early Morning, was produced by Futuretense and performed at Oval House Theatre in 2003.
 Since then, he has gone on to write several more plays, such as The Estate, For One Night Only and Mother Courage and Her Children (African adaptation for Eclipse Theatre).
 He is the winner of the prestigious Alfred Fagon Award, and a received a 2010 Olivier award nomination for Outstanding Achievement In An Affiliate Theatre for his 2009 play for Iya – lle (The First Wife).